1913–14 PCHA season: Teams

+Map of teams

 Regular season

 Cyclone Taylor won the scoring championship with 39 points.
 Taylor and Tommy Dunderdale won the goal-scoring championship with 24 goals.
 The top single-game scoring feat was accomplished by Eddie Oatman, who scored six goals in his final game of the season against Vancouver on February 24, 1914, to finish with 22 goals.

 Victoria was in last place on January 23, but then won six games in a row to claim the league championship and the Paterson Cup.